natasha-mann/tech-blog-mvc/README.md

 ### Key Features

 - User authentication and sessions
+- Session automatically expires after 10 minutes of inactivity
 - Password hashing in the database through the bcrypt package
-- Protected routes for logged in users
+- Protected routes for logged in users (dashboard)
-- Unauthenticated users can view posts but cannot interact with them until they are logged in.
+- Unauthenticated users can view all posts on home page and read individual posts but cannot interact with them (leave comments) until they are logged in.
-- Authenticated users can create, edit and delete blog posts
+- Authenticated users can create, edit and delete blog posts via the dashboard
-- Authenticated users can view blog posts by other users and add comments
+- Authenticated users can view blog posts by other users on the home page and add comments
+- Authenticated users can edit or delete comments they have written

 ## Getting Started